gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

    configuration for this registry.
 1. Finally, if an authentication corresponding to the specified registry is found, subsequent pulls makes use of it.

-Now that the runner is set up to authenticate against your private registry, learn [how to configure the `.gitlab-ci.yml` file](https://docs.gitlab.com/ee/ci/yaml/index.html#image) to use that registry.

 #### Support for GitLab integrated registry